kaaquer/alx-fe-reactjs/recipe-sharing-app/README.md

 - **Add Recipes**: Simple form to add new recipes with title and description
 - **View Recipes**: Display all added recipes in a clean, card-based layout
+- **Search & Filter**: Advanced search functionality to find recipes by title or description
 - **Recipe Details**: Click on any recipe to view its detailed information
 - **Edit Recipes**: Modify existing recipes with an inline edit form
 - **Delete Recipes**: Remove recipes with confirmation dialog